 For those of us who are in the US, and in other countries where bone char filters are still widely used, there are a number of cruelty-free options available.
 Although not all refineries use bone char filtration, many large companies sell sugar combined from many different sources, some of which may be non-vegan.

-Thankfully, the following companies state that their product doesn’t go through the bone char process.
+The following companies have stated that their products don’t go through the bone char process.
 (However, we recommend that individuals verify this information for themselves, since things can change.)

 - Any certified USDA organic sugar